GeostatsGuy/GeostatsPyDemos_Book/_build/html/_sources/intro.md

 </p>

+# e-Book Introduction

-## GeostatsPy Well-documented Demonstration Workflows
+## GeostatsPy Well-documented Demonstration Workflows, The Online Book

 #### Michael Pyrcz, Professor, The University of Texas at Austin